 The link below will take you to the Github page that contains all the Technical work.
 Scroll through the page to find the instructions for getting your computer setup and getting started.

 - Click here to get started with Back-End Technical Mod 1 Pre-work (This is your technical mod 1 pre-work if you are in the back-end program)

 - Click here to get started with Front-End Technical Mod 1 Pre-work (This is your technical mod 1 pre-work if you are in the front-end program)

-The technical pre-work and gear up pre-work will be submitted in a google survey that is linked on day 7 of the technical pre-work repo for your respective program.
+The technical pre-work and Gear up pre-work will be submitted in a google survey that is linked on finalProject portion of the technical pre-work repo for your respective program.